SindhuThalla/Cancer-Research-CardDonation/README.md

 # Accesibility Testing

-Accesibility testing was performed on the website using the AXE tool and the results are shared in the .csv file.
+Accesibility testing was performed on the website using the AXE tool and the results are shared in the Accesibility_Testing_Report.csv file.